yonycherkos/icog-projects/README.md

-# this is a projects i have done on icog lab
+# this is the projects i have done on icog lab